Informfully/Documentation/docs/source/database.rst

 recommendationLists
 --------------------

-**Description** Collects that are shown on the home screen of a user in the exact ordering determined by the recommender system.
+**Description** Collections that are shown on the home screen of a user in the exact ordering determined by the recommender system.

 .. list-table::
    :widths: 25 25 50